mgcrea/angular-strap/README.md

 - The only required dependency is [Twitter Bootstrap CSS Styles](https://github.com/twbs/bootstrap/blob/master/dist/css/bootstrap.css)!

 >
 AngularStrap was initially written to provide AngularJS wrapping directives for Twitter Bootstrap.
 It used to leverage the javascript code written by Bootstrap's contributors to minimize work, retro-compatibility issues & time to market.
-Editing this file to trigger a travis build.
 >
 While it worked pretty well, it required a big javascript payload: both jQuery & Twitter Bootstrap libraries.
 When the 1.2 release of AngularJS showed up with the ngAnimate module, greatly simplifying DOM manipulation, we knew it was time for a rewrite!